Extreme Light Tackle Rock & Surf Fishing Tips & Information

 Traces/Rigs Needed?

-There are two traces I use when fishing this discipline, a bottom trace and a float trace.
+There are two traces I use when fishing this discipline, a bottom trace

 The bottom trace is a small bottle sinker ¼ - ½ ounce, with a size 4 Mustad hook.
 Remember the sinker line should be considerable lighter than your leader and ties a knot in the sinker line just in case you get stuck when you are into a nice fish.